 Paddling at Maine Huts & Trails is the perfect summer getaway.
 Overnight guests and members have free access to canoes, kayaks, and stand-up paddleboards at Flagstaff Hut, and can canoe or kayak to Grand Falls Hut.

 There’s no better way to cool off on a hot summer day than by standing under a cool mountain waterfall, or plunging into a secluded mountain valley lake.
-From the Carrabassett River to Flagstaff Lake, there are endless spots to take a plunge.
+From the Carrabassett River to Flagstaff Lake, there are plenty of opportunities for a trailside swim.

 The wide trails and rolling terrain of western Maine are ideal for Nordic skiing.
 You’ll glide through deep woods and take in spectacular mountain vistas.
 Maine Huts & Trails maintains more than 80 miles of ski trails from Carrabassett Valley to the Forks.

-Snowshoeing is a great way to get off the beaten path and through any terrain.
+Snowshoeing is a great way to venture out into nature and make your way through any terrain.
 Try a day trip to a hut for lunch, or trek into the backcountry for a few days off the grid.